country profile

 10.00

-32nd percentileGlobal avg.
-49.62
+33rd percentileGlobal avg.
+48.49

 Country profile

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 Limited electricity or internet coverage still constrains classrooms, preventing large-scale digital instruction.
 Literacy or tertiary enrollment gaps thin the talent pipeline and limit the country’s capacity to develop future-ready skills.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

 Governance presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
-Regionally, Tanzania leads most clearly in Innovation, sitting well above the peer average.
+Regionally, Tanzania leads most clearly in Governance, sitting well above the peer average.

 Key insights

-• Falls below many peers at the 19th percentile.
+Falls below many peers at the 21st percentile.

-• Places 145th worldwide.
+Places 140th worldwide.

-• Scores range from Governance (40.0) to Access & Parity (10.0), reflecting variation across dimensions.
+Scores range from Governance (40.4) to Access & Parity (10.0), reflecting variation across dimensions.

 Regional peers: Sub-Saharan Africa